History of Qatar: Iron Age and Babylonian–Persian control (680–325 BC)

 In the 5th century BC, Greek historian Herodotus published the earliest known description of the population of Qatar, describing its inhabitants as 'sea-faring Canaanites'.

 Hellenistic period (325–250 BC)

 Around 325 BC, Alexander the Great sent his top admiral, Androsthenes of Thasos, to survey the entire Persian Gulf.
-The requested charts arrived shortly after Alexander died in 323.
+The requested charts arrived shortly after Alexander died in 323 BC.
 Seleucus I Nicator was awarded the eastern part of the Ancient Greek Empire after Alexander's death.
-Starting from 312, he expanded the Seleucid Empire eastward of Babylon, purportedly encompassing parts of Eastern Arabia.
+Starting from 312 BC, he expanded the Seleucid Empire eastward of Babylon, purportedly encompassing parts of Eastern Arabia.
 Archaeological evidence of Greek-influenced materials has been discovered in Qatar.
-Excavations north of Dukhan uncovered potsherds of Seleucid characteristic, and a cairnfield consisting of 100 burial mounds dating to the era was discovered in Ras Abrouq.
+Excavations north of Dukhan uncovered potsherds of Seleucid characteristics, and a cairnfield consisting of 100 burial mounds dating to the era was discovered in Ras Abrouq.
 The relatively large number of cairns suggest a sizeable sea-faring community prevailed in the area.